niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 Docker uses the analogy of houses vs. apartments.
 With a VM, you get a house with dedicated infrastructure.
 With Docker, you share the infrastructure, more like an apartment.
 This makes the operation and resources used by docker a lot smaller than those of a VM.

-While a VM uses virtualization of the hardware and contain the entire Operating System, Docker is an application delivery technology.

 ## Docker Daemon and Client
 Docker consists of a daemon, a background process, and a client [@docker-overview].
 The client is used to control the daemon, while the daemon does all the heavy lifting.
 The daemon can be running on the same system as the client, or it could be on a remote system.

 The end-user would use the client for most operations.
 All commonly used Docker operations, such as building a Docker Image or running a Docker Container, are run via the client which in turn instructs the daemon what to do.

 ## Docker Images
-A Docker Image is a read-only layered template of dependencies needed to run a specific application.
+A Docker Image is a template of dependencies needed to run a specific application.
 A Docker Image can be a whole Linux distribution, such as Debian.
 When running an application in a Debian Docker Image, the application can expect all of the facilities normally available in Debian.

 The best practice in Docker however, is that the Docker Image contains only the minimum amount of dependencies needed to run an application.
 In many cases, this means that the image only consists of the exact libraries and runtimes needed to run that exact application.